mcclellandj/twitter-graph-analysis/README.md

 Compare the ability of different Twitter graphs to transmit information, namely;

-1. ability to diffuse information2.
+1. Ability to diffuse information2.
-2. node and link structure
+2. Node and link structure
-3. use of bots
+3. Use of bots

 The hashtags selected are from different current events from 2023, namely: